messerli90/hunterio/README.md

 ## Usage

-Each API endpoint comes with it's own Facade which can be built up by chaining the attributes you want to include
+Each API endpoint comes with it's own Facade which can be built up by chaining the attributes you want to include.

+Read the [Hunter.io API Documentation](https://hunter.io/api-documentation/v2) to check how to handle each endpoint's response.

 ### Domain Search